-My mom and dad embraced a “can do!” spirit, used their imagination, and created games to turn around frustrating moments.
+Luckily, my parents set a positive example.
+They embraced a “can do!” spirit, used their imagination, and created games to turn around challenging parenting moments.

 It was like magic!